Improving the Tutor Onboarding Journey

 OUTCOME OF SERVICE DESIGN WORK & IMPACT

-The Tutor Onboarding Service Blueprint v1 became a foundational tool for Course Hero’s product and operations planning.
-It:
+The Tutor Onboarding Service Blueprint v1 became a foundational artifact for both product and operations:

-• Informed roadmap decisions by highlighting the highest-impact opportunities for improvement
+• Informed the ATS MVP roadmap by highlighting highest-impact issues

 • Served as a baseline for measuring improvements year over year